 If You disagree with the decision made in the first-level expedited appeal and You or Your Representative reasonably believes that preauthorization remains clinically urgent (Pre-Service or concurrent), You may request a voluntary external expedited appeal to an IRO.
-The criteria for a voluntary external expedited appeal to an IRO.
+The criteria for a voluntary external expedited appeal to an IRO are the same as described above for a voluntary external appeal.